fnuparshant/Predicting-Injury-in-a-Vehicle-Crash/README.md

 - **README.md**
 - **st-app.py** - Contains code for the Streamlit app.
 - **Best_model_Ada_Boosting.pkl** - Saved Ada Boosting model to be used in the Streamlit app.
+- **requirements.txt** - My friend, Rebecca Patterson, send me this file so that I can publish it on Streamlit Website

 ## Data Dictionary